Judge

 -

-Arrive on time and be prepared to listen for your name when the Judge calls the calendar.
+Arrive on time and listen for your name when the calendar is called.

 -

-Bring your citation or court papers with you.
+Bring your citation or court paperwork with you.

 -